samueldibella/samueldibella.github.io/writing.markdown

 ---

 ## essays & interviews
+* [Play at the V&A: A Conversation with Marie Foulston and Kristian Volsing on the Videogames: Design/Play/Disrupt Exhibition https://romchip.org/index.php/romchip-journal/article/view/120], 2020, *ROMChip*, Vol. 2, Issue 2
 * On the new media & analog dreams of *Kentucky Route Zero*, [The Broken Circle and the Open Line](http://www.heterotopiaszine.com/007-2/), 2020, *Heterotopias*, Issue 7
 * On cryptoparty planning and holistic security for activists, [Building Community in Brooklyn: A Grassroots Case Study](https://www.eff.org/sh/deeplinks/2019/07/building-community-brooklyn-grassroots-case-study), 2019, Electronic Frontier Foundation, interviewed by Camille Ochoa
 * On scifi writing and memory in alternate timelines, [Materiality is Proof: A Conversation with K Chess](https://theadroitjournal.org/2019/12/27/materiality-is-proof-a-conversation-with-k-chess/), 2019, *Adroit Journal*